A single-user, fediverse-enabled bookmarking platform

 A weekly email newsletter to share some of the albums and tracks that I've been excited about recently.

 A weekly email that shows you your last.fm history from the same season in previous years.
 I've put a lot of data into last.fm over the years and it only seemed appropriate to get something out of that, and Backtracks has been doing a good job of helping me rediscover some of my old favorites.

 A Discord server that collects & exhibits new creations by most of the generative bots I made for Twitter & Mastodon over the course of 2013-2018.

-A twice-weekly Twitch stream where I learn how to play the 1987 game Nethack with the goal of finally beating it, a feat I've never accomplished.
+A Twitch stream I ran in 2016-17 where I learned how to play the 1987 game Nethack with the goal of finally beating it, a feat I've never accomplished.